brian-cy-chang/starter-hugo-academic/content/home/experience.md

     company_url: 'https://twitter.com/glowxc?lang=en'
     company_logo:
     location: Eugene, OR, USA
-    date_start: '2014-06-15'
+    date_start: '2012-06-15'
     date_end: '2016-06-01'
-    description: "I served as both the Executive Director of the Glow XC 501(c)3 non-profit and as Race Director for our yearly charity 7k.
+    description: "From 2014-2016 I served as both the Executive Director of the Glow XC 501(c)3 non-profit and as Race Director for our yearly charity 7k.
 I led an organizing committee of 5-10 members to fundraise, plan & oversee the charity race, and increase statewide awareness for our target cause of rural emergency services responder training grants.
-One of my two radio interviews speaking about Glow XC on the second highest rated station in Eugene-Springfield, OR area can be found here: https://soundcloud.com/glow-xc"
+One of my two radio interviews speaking about Glow XC on the second highest rated station in Eugene-Springfield, OR area can be found here: https://soundcloud.com/glow-xc.
+In 2012 I was a sponsorship and marketing volunteer for the race in its previous form, the 'Moonlight Five.'
+In 2013 I was the sponsorship and marketing director as well as a board member for Glow XC."

   - title: Volunteer Research Assistant
     company: University of Oregon Department of Human Physiology